ch3lla/printf/README.md

 # printf
-making my own printf function in C with the help of my teamate Kelvin Kabiru
+making my own printf function in C with the help of my teamate Kelvin Karori